nicholasgcotton/Nuix-Export-To-Evidence-Reports/README.md

 3) Add ability to export all or some markup sets (currently locked to all).
 4) Add process dialog (borrow code from https://github.com/Nuix/Nukers).
 5) Check for depreciated API calls and update as required for Nuix >8.

+Known Bugs:
+1) When exporting documents with markup (vetted documents) a Production set is created.
+Issue: Gives the appearance of a production set for every export, which is not the case.
+Current solution: ignore production sets.
+Goal Solution: Delete unnecessary production set after export is complete.